zeankundev/zeankundev/README.md

 - **RAM**: 8GB DDR4 (with 10.5GB swap)
 - **Drive**: 256GB Intel NVMe SSD (`SSDPEKKF256G8L`)
 - **Mouse**: Logitech Gaming G102 Prodigy @ 3500 DPI (3900 DPI for osu!, 1600 DPI for Phighting)

+# recommended video games to play (from my experience cuz either I play these or I used to play this)
+- MLBB
+- Free Fire (top)
+- osu!
+- Phighting (Roblox)
+- Valley Prison (Roblox, visit here if you want to RP w me)
+- Pokemon Unite (I'm `saltw4t3r`, the one with the Grenin main)
+- AstroDX (cuz **maimai DX** machines are hard to find here)

 <hr/>